 - Columbia Nursing is part of Columbia University Medical Center, which also includes the College of Physicians & Surgeons, the Mailman School of Public Health, and the College of Dental Medicine.
 It is only one of eight schools in the nation associated with a major academic medical center.

 - The school is consistently among the largest recipients of NIH funding on a per capita basis among nursing schools.

 - Columbia Nursing is home to the first graduate university based nurse-midwifery program which celebrated its 50th anniversary in 2005.

 - Columbia is the only school of nursing designated a Collaborating Center for Advanced Practice Nursing by the World Health Organization (WHO).

-- Eight faculty members are Fellows in the American Academy of Nursing.
+- Fourteen faculty members are Fellows in the American Academy of Nursing.

-- Eleven faculty members are Fellows of the New York Academy of Medicine.
+- Seventeen faculty members are Fellows of the New York Academy of Medicine.

 - Five faculty members are members of the Institute of Medicine.

-- Thirty-eight percent of the student body is comprised of ethnic and racial minorities.
+- Forty-two percent of the student body is comprised of ethnic and racial minorities.

 Our students bring their diverse backgrounds with them into nursing.
 Former professions of Columbia Nursing students have included: finance, business, law, law enforcement, the arts, peace corps, architecture, engineering, armed services, and more..